Last updated on July 5th, 2022 at 12:22 pm

 I design and build custom web sites for small business

 Sure that’s part of what I DO, but it doesn’t cover the results, interaction, or long-term goals we have for the client’s project.

 I’ve picked up a few tips over the past several years in promoting my primary business, Forward Motion Studios, through several networking events.
 Now my answer goes something like this:

-Forward Motion Studios helps small business figure out what online marketing can do for their business.
+Forward Motion Studios helps small businesses figure out what online marketing can do for their business.
 We make it easy to find your customers online so you don’t have to.

-- Keep it simple – Every industry has it jargon, acronyms and tech speak.
+- Keep it simple – Every industry has its jargon, acronyms, and tech-speak.
 Now is not the time to use it.
-If you rattle off some technical information the listener does not know, their mind is now focused on trying to figure out what the heck that is, and has stopped listening to you.
+If you rattle off some technical information the listener does not know, their mind is now focused on trying to figure out what the heck that is and has stopped listening to you.
 Make sure your grandmother AND your 5th grader can get it.

 - Request – Whether the focus is a request for investment, or a new niche client base, asking for something is at the heart of your dream elevator pitch.
 Ask what you want or need, and make it clear.

 - Listen – we know the ratio of our ears to mouth is 2:1 and I can tell you that most people I run into at networking events forget the simple rule of listening.
-This can be vital during the pitch to pick up clues on the persons interest in what your saying, and if they even get it.
+This can be vital during the pitch to pick up clues on the person’s interest in what you’re saying, and if they even get it.

 - Practice – everyone has those moments of completely blanking out.
 In a pitch, the few seconds you need to get your thoughts together might make or break a deal.
 Practice it until your family is begging you to stop.
 Then practice it again.

 Need some more help?
 You can check out “Elevator Pitch Essentials” by Chris O’Leary for some incredible real-life pitch examples, good and bad, and learn what to avoid.